rhys-h-walker/rhys-h-walker/README.md

 ### Current
 - Binary Search Tree.
 As the name suggests its a BST.
 Im currently working on Post order traversal.

+- Rice Utilities.
+The aim for this project is to be a collection of different helpful functions that will assist in the development of future projects.
+Either copying them over into the new project or adding that java file into the directory for the new project. *Most likely will always be being worked on*

 ### Past
 - Multi Clipboard.
 This was a simple project but also my first using the GitHub copilot.
 It allows the user to save multiple clipboards using a command line application.
 I used applications to convert into an executable as well as using another application to convert back from a .jar to a java file as the java file became corrupted.